tragle/ragle.io/articles/4-post-mortem.md

 </figure>

 My flight landed at Love Field on an unseasonably warm afternoon, and I drove a rental car through the sprawling Dallas/Fort Worth Metroplex to Southlake, one of the many suburbs of Dallas.
-I lived in neighboring Grapevine as a school-age boy, and it so happens that my brother-in-law and his family moved to this same area from the northeast a few years ago.
+I lived in <nobr>neighboring</nobr> Grapevine as a school-age boy, and it so happens that my brother-in-law and his family moved to this same area from the northeast a few years ago.
 They kindly offered a spare room for the duration of my trip.

 <figure>
   <img src="/img/funeral/Southlake.jpg" alt="Southlake" />